Query Expansion in the Age of Pre-trained and Large Language Models: A Comprehensive Survey: PLM/LLM-Driven QE Techniques

-KG-augmented QE improves disambiguation and coverage but introduces choices about scope and control.
-In practice: (i) keep injected text short (labels, types, and 1–2 discriminative facts); (ii) prefer entity linking confidence and type filters to avoid drift; (iii) in KAR/QSKG, cap graph radius and use salience to select few high-yield nodes; and (iv) for cross-lingual settings, favor KG categories and lexical graphs that transfer well across languages.
+KG-augmented QE improves disambiguation and coverage but introduces practical choices about scope and control.
+In practice, injected text should be kept short (e.g., entity labels, types, and one or two discriminative facts), and drift is best controlled by relying on entity-linking confidence together with simple type filters.
+For KAR/QSKG-style methods, it is also important to cap the graph radius and select only a small number of high-yield nodes based on salience.
+In cross-lingual settings, KG categories and lexical graphs that transfer reliably across languages are usually more robust than language-specific surface forms.
 These strategies preserve efficiency and mitigate noise while delivering consistent gains on entity-centric and long-tail queries.